 Sirloin Steak with Garlic Butter

 Sirloin steak differs from other steaks because this particular type of meat is cut from the back of the cow (mid-section) which has more lean meat than fat, and is very tasty if done right.
 If you want to sizzle something exotic in your teppanyaki grill at home, then it might as well be the sirloin steak with garlic butter.
-This recipe is very easy to prepare and with your very own teppanyaki grill at home, you will never make a mistake in cooking something as delicious as those sirloin steaks served in 5-star restaurants.
+It has a totally different taste than this beef misonoko recipe we have, and this recipe is very easy to prepare and with your very own teppanyaki grill at home, you will never make a mistake in cooking something as delicious as those sirloin steaks served in 5-star restaurants.

 All you need is 4 lbs. of beef top sirloin steaks (more if you have more guests to serve), 1/2 cup butter, 2 teaspoons garlic powder, 4 cloves garlic, minced; and salt and pepper to taste.
 First, prepare the garlic butter and you do this by melting the butter in a small saucepan over medium-low heat, then add the minced garlic cloves.
 Set aside the garlic butter and pre-heat the teppanyaki grill.
 Sprinkle the garlic powder over the sirloin steaks, then put them into the grill and cook until it turns light brown, once cooked put it in a separate plate and leave to cool for 2-3 minutes.
 Then brush the top liberally with the garlic butter, do this until the sirloin steaks are saturated and then serve it to your guests.